-To this end, WebDispatcher for dual-version PortaSwitch® serves as a single API entry point for both the main system and the alter-ego one.
+To this end, WebDispatcher for dual-version PortaSwitch® serves as a single API entry point for both the source and the target systems.
 It accepts API requests from applications (e.g. CRM) and dispatches them across systems for processing.

 WebDispatcher is one of the components of the DSBC and operates on the same servers where the DSBC is deployed.
 Like other DSBC components, WebDispatcher is clustered, runs on several servers and is accessible via a single public IP address.